 Aclovate Side Effects

-Note: This page contains information about the side effects of alclometasone topical.
-Some of the dosage forms included on this document may not apply to the brand name Aclovate.
+Note: This document contains side effect information about alclometasone topical.
+Some dosage forms listed on this page may not apply to the brand name Aclovate.

 For Healthcare Professionals

 Applies to alclometasone topical: topical cream, topical ointment.

 The most commonly reported side effects were itching, burning, erythema, dryness, irritation, and papular rashes.[Ref]

 Frequency not reported: Folliculitis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, striae, miliaria, secondary infection, hypertrichosis, skin maceration, skin atrophy[Ref]

 Common (1% to 10%): Itching, burning, erythema, dryness, irritation